(For Product Managers) Fundamentals of LLM and Understanding LLM-Based Service Planning

 Core Topic: Managing and automating prompts themselves.

-Core Topic: Team-level prompt utilization strategies.
+Core Topic: Team-level prompt utilization strategy.

 Topics Covered: Code review automation, team convention-based prompts, Jira/Notion integration, history management, cross-functional collaboration.